S3 method for class 'mid'

 object

-a "mid" object to be summarized.
+a "mid" or "mids" object to be summarized.

 logical.
 If TRUE, the diagnosis plot is displayed.
 Defaults to FALSE.